 How often should electrical outlets be inspected?

-If you want to ensure your home’s outlets and entire electric system are working at peak capacity, saving you money and protecting your family, the best thing to do is schedule an annual inspection with a licensed electrician.
+Most electricians recommend getting your electrical system checked every 3-5 years depending on the age of your home.
+If you want to ensure your home’s outlets and entire electric system are working at peak capacity, saving you money, and protecting your family, the best thing to do is schedule an annual inspection with a licensed electrician.

 The Electrical Safety Foundation International, a non-profit organization dedicated exclusively to promoting electrical safety at home and in the workplace, recommends that you have an electrical inspection conducted if: